rickymercury/Common_Core_42/Common-core/42-Cursus/ft_printf/README.md

 The `ft_print_s` function is designed to handle the %s format specifier within the custom ft_printf implementation.
 This specifier is used to print a string of characters, and it is one of the most common format specifiers encountered in formatted output functions.

-> Within ft_printf, the %s specifier is processed as follows:
+Within ft_printf, the %s specifier is processed as follows:

+>   ## **Format Parsing:**
 >
->    **Format Parsing:** ft_printf reads through the input string, looking for the % character to identify a format specifier.
+>     ft_printf reads through the input string, looking for the % character to identify a format specifier.
 For example, in the call ft_printf("Hello, %s!", "world");, the %s sequence signals that the following argument is a string that needs to be printed.
 >
->    **Delegation to format_printf:** Once %s is identified, ft_printf calls format_printf, passing the format character 's' and the argument list.
+>   ## **Delegation to format_printf:**
 >
->    **Calling ft_print_s:** When the format character is %s, format_printf invokes ft_print_s, passing the string argument. ft_print_s handles the printing of the string, ensuring that each character is output correctly.

->Breakdown of the Code
+>     Once %s is identified, ft_printf calls format_printf, passing the format character 's' and the argument list.
 >
+>   ## **Calling ft_print_s:**
+>
+>      When the format character is %s, format_printf invokes ft_print_s, passing the string argument. ft_print_s handles the printing of the string, ensuring that each character is output correctly.

+>   ## **Null String Handling:**
+>
->    **Null String Handling:** If the provided string str is NULL, ft_print_s prints the string "(null)".
+>     If the provided string str is NULL, ft_print_s prints the string "(null)".
 This is a common practice to handle cases where a NULL pointer is passed as a string argument, providing a user-friendly output instead of potentially causing undefined behavior or crashes.
 >     The string "(null)" is printed character by character using a loop, and each character is printed using the ft_print_c function.
 The count is incremented each time a character is printed.
 >
+>   ## **String Printing:**
+>
->    **String Printing:** If the provided string str is not NULL, the function enters a loop to print each character in the string.
+>     If the provided string str is not NULL, the function enters a loop to print each character in the string.
 >     The loop iterates over the characters of str one by one, calling ft_print_c to print each character.
 >     The count variable is incremented each time a character is printed to keep track of the total number of characters printed.
 >
+>   ## **Return Value:**
+>
->    **Return Value:** The function returns count, which represents the total number of characters printed.
+>     The function returns count, which represents the total number of characters printed.
 This value is crucial for ft_printf to determine how many characters were output during the execution of the format string.

 > Examples of ft_print_s
 >
 > Example 1:       ft_printf("String: %s", "Hello!");
 >
->        %s is detected, and ft_print_s is called with the string "Hello!".
+> - %s is detected, and ft_print_s is called with the string "Hello!".
->        The function prints each character in "Hello!" using ft_print_c, resulting in the output "String: Hello!".
+> - The function prints each character in "Hello!" using ft_print_c, resulting in the output "String: Hello!".
->        The return value from ft_printf will be 15, counting all characters, including "String: " and "Hello!".
+> - The return value from ft_printf will be 15, counting all characters, including "String: " and "Hello!".
 >
 > Example 2:       ft_printf("String: %s", NULL);
 >
->        %s is detected, and ft_print_s is called with NULL as the argument.
+> - %s is detected, and ft_print_s is called with NULL as the argument.
->        The function prints the string "(null)" to handle the NULL string case.
+> - The function prints the string "(null)" to handle the NULL string case.
->        The return value from ft_printf will be 9, as "(null)" consists of 9 characters.
+> - The return value from ft_printf will be 9, as "(null)" consists of 9 characters.

-The ft_print_s function is an essential part of the ft_printf implementation, providing support for the %s format specifier.
-It handles both normal string inputs and NULL string inputs gracefully, ensuring that NULL is represented as "(null)" instead of causing errors.
 By printing each character of the string individually and returning the correct count of printed characters, it integrates seamlessly into the overall ft_printf function, ensuring robust and flexible string formatting.

 ---